South Dakota Gun Laws

 used as a supplementary structure to a county courthouse.

-Yes, to be effective July 1st 2019, No permit required to open carry or concealed carry for residents and non-residents 18+.
+Yes, no permit required to open carry or concealed carry for residents and non-residents 18+.

 Resident Permit Reciprocity: